confluentinc/cp-docker-images/docs/quickstart.rst

   .. note::

     It is possible to allow connect to auto-create these topics by enabling the autocreation setting.
-However, we recommend doing it manually, as these topics are important for connect to function and you'll likely want to control settings such as replication factor and number of partitions.
+However, it is recommended that you do it manually, as these topics are important for connect to function and you'll likely want to control settings such as replication factor and number of partitions.

-Next, we'll create a topic for storing data that we're going to be sending to Kafka for this tutorial.
+Next, you'll create a topic for storing data that you're going to be sending to Kafka for this tutorial.

   .. sourcecode:: bash